-We think of the pillars of organizational adoption as people, process, and technology.
+We think of the pillars of organisational adoption as people, process, and technology.
 There is no partial credit: Getting one or two of those right and the other wrong leads to failure.

-Four steps to establish a data center of excellence are:
+Four steps to establish a data centre of excellence are:

 - Take a team approach.
 To be successful, you’ll need to bring together internal and external partners.
 Gather their input on the types of data they want to capture and how they expect to use it, and build consensus on a common set of goals.

 - Establish detailed processes.
 Assign clear ownership to every step, identify key handoff points, and enact definite rules for communication.

 - Adopt technology to empower people and processes.
 With the right team and process in place, technology will power and scale their efforts.

 - Start seeing value.
 Companies that start with a team approach, establish thoughtful processes, and adopt the right technologies quickly see value.